 See the documentation page for Roboflow's one-click training solution.

-After training, your model will be able to make predictions.
+After training, your model will be available for you to integrate into your application

 There are multiple ways to use your trained model for inference, all of which are accessible with quick links in the web UI after your model has finished training: